tiki-deprecated/integrations/shopify/README.md

 - Font Family - default "Space Grotesk"

+### Offer Configuration
+In the same screen the offer configuration is available.
+These settings have default options and are doesn't need customization.

+- **Description**: Small text to add user-friendly details to the Offer.
+We recommend including details like the type of data the user is trading and participation requirements.
+- **Offer image**: A 300 x 86 resolution image that illustrates the offer.
+We've elected to make this portion of the UI an image; so you can get as fancy/detailed as you'd like.
+We strongly recommend the image to be compelling, easy to understand, and focused on the incentive for the user to participate (hence, why it's called the reward image).
+The reward always goes hand in hand with the text Description (like a caption), so avoid over crowding it with too much text.
+- **Offer use case 1, 2 and 3**: The bullets that will explain to the user how their data will or will NOT be used.
+When creating your bullets, it's important to use terminology users are familiar with.
+Words like attribution, lead to confusion and lower opt-in rates.
+- **Offer terms**: The terms and conditions for this offer agreement.
+We have default terms in place that you can customize with proper advice.

-After configuring the appearence of the banner, click "Save" in the top right corner.
+After configuring the appearence of the banner and the offer details, click "Save" in the top right corner.

 ### That's it!
-Open a new browser window and go to your website's homepage.
+Open a new browser window and go to your website's homepage while logged in.
 If everything is set up correctly, you should see the TIKI banner as configured in the Theme Editor.